kluctl/go-embed-python/README.md

 distributions).

 ## Upgrading python
-The Python version and downloaded distributions are controlled via `python/internal/generate/main.go`.
-To upgrade Python, increase the version number and re-run `go generate ./...`.
-Commit the result to git and then create a release.
+The Python version and downloaded distributions are controlled via the `.github/workflows/release.yaml` workflow.
+It contains a matrix of supported distributions.
+To upgrade Python, edit this workflow and create a pull request.

 ## Embedding Python libraries into your applications
 This library provides utilities/helpers to allow embedding of external libraries into your own application.